Land Rover Range Rover Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Land Rover Range Rover insurance rates for additional coverage choices and driver risks.
+The chart below details average Land Rover Range Rover insurance rates for other coverage scenarios.

-- Using pricier low deductibles will cost an extra $480 a year
+- Selecting pricier low deductibles will cost an additional $480 annually

-A more mature driver with a clean driving record and high deductibles could pay as little as $1,600 every 12 months on average for full coverage.
-Prices are much higher for teenage drivers, where even good drivers can expect to pay as much as $6,200 a year.
+A more mature driver with a clean driving record and higher comprehensive and collision deductibles may pay as low as $1,600 every 12 months on average, or $133 per month, for full coverage.
+Rates are much higher for teenagers, since even teens with perfect driving records can expect to pay at least $6,200 a year.
 View Rates by Age

-The state you live in also has a big influence on Land Rover Range Rover insurance rates.
-A middle-age driver might find prices as low as $1,220 a year in states like New Hampshire, Ohio, and Utah, or be forced to pay as much as $2,300 on average in Florida, Michigan, and New York.
+Your home state also has a big influence on Land Rover Range Rover insurance prices.
+A middle-age driver might find rates as low as $1,220 a year in states like Utah, Ohio, and New Hampshire, or have to pay at least $2,300 on average in New York, Michigan, and Florida.

 State | Premium | Compared to U.S. Avg | Percent Difference |